 - Balance.
 Taking courses from different disciplines with different methods of learning is wise.
 Not only will this expose you to Macalester’s liberal arts curriculum, but it may also help you avoid taking three reading/writing heavy courses or three lab intensive courses in the same semester.
 Variety and balance often go hand in hand.

 - Prior college credit or placement.
 College credit is awarded to students who have received an appropriate score on the Advanced Placement or International Baccalaureate Exams and for courses taken at a college or university prior to entering Macalester.
 College credit is awarded for “college in the high school” programs (i.e. PSEO) as long as the course wasn’t required for the h.s. diploma.
 Students who anticipate receiving college credit should not select a course that is equivalent to the course for which credit will be awarded.
-Similarly, students who are taking courses that have placement exams should take the test prior to selecting courses (in the case of French, German, Spanish and Chemistry) or during orientation (Japanese and Chinese) so that the course selected is appropriate.
+Similarly, students who are taking courses that have placement exams should take the test prior to selecting courses (Chemistry, Chinese, French, German, Japanese and Spanish have such tests ) so that the course selected is appropriate.
 Schedule adjustments may also be necessary after consultation with the department chair or faculty member teaching the course.

 - Graduation Requirements.
 The college has a set of requirements all students must meet regardless of major.
 These graduation requirements comprise approximately 1/3 of the credits for graduation.
 While students need not be overly concerned with these requirements in the first semester, they can help to guide students who are uncertain about what to take.
 In their first semester students must take a First-Year Course and they must take a course designated WA (argumentative writing) or WC (writing as craft).
 Students who complete a First-Year Course with a WA or WC designation will satisfy both of these requirements with that single course.